josdejong/lossless-json/README.md

 **How does it work?** The library works exactly the same as the native `JSON.parse` and `JSON.stringify`.
 The difference is that `lossless-json` preserves information of big numbers. `lossless-json` parses numeric values not as a regular number but as a `LosslessNumber`, a lightweight class which stores the numeric value as a string.
 One can perform regular operations with a `LosslessNumber`, and it will throw an error when this would result in losing information.

-**When to use?** Only in some special cases.
-For example when you have to create some sort of data processing middleware which has to process arbitrary JSON without risk of screwing up.
-JSON objects containing big numbers are rare in the wild.
-It can occur for example when interoperating with applications written in C++, Java, or C#, which support data types like `long`.
-Parsing a `long` into a JavaScript `number` can result in losing information because a `long` can hold more digits than a `number`.
-If possible, it's preferable to change these applications such that they serialize big numbers in a safer way, for example in a stringified form.
-If that's not feasible, `lossless-json` is here to help you out.
+**When to use?** If you have to deal with JSON data that contains `long` values for example, coming from an application like C++, Java, or C#.
+The trade-off is that `lossless-json` is slower than the native `JSON.parse` and `JSON.stringify` functions, so be careful when performance is a bottleneck for you.

 Features: